Bwamba virus: Gene expression and genome replication

 Once inside a host cell cytoplasm, the genomic RNA’s are transcribed into mRNA’s by the associated RNA polymerase.
 From these transcripts, the host machinery is used for translation into viral proteins.
 The S segment is slightly different from the rest as it is ambisense, meaning genes run in both the positive and negative directions.
 To enable correct translation of the proteins, a second round of transcription has to occur.

 To replicate the genome, transcription occurs to produce a replicative intermediate, which is then itself transcribed into new RNA genomes, with the aid of the RNA polymerases produced from the gene expression.

 Geographical distribution

 In 1937, Bwamba fever was first recognized as a clinical illness among construction workers building a road to Bwamba County, Western Uganda, present day Bundibugyo District.
 Bwamba fever is present in large parts of Africa and antibodies of the virus have been found ‘as far south as the Republic of South Africa and as far north westwards as Gambia’.

 Bwamba fever is endemic in several African countries, including Mozambique, Tanzania and Uganda, where the virus was initially discovered.
 The distribution of the virus tends to be underestimated because the symptoms are relatively mild and are often mistaken for malaria.

 Transmission

-Bwamba orthobunyavirus is transmitted to humans through mosquito bites.
+Bwamba virus is transmitted to humans through mosquito bites.
 The main anthropophilic vectors are Anopheles gambiae and Anopheles funestus.

 The animal reservoir includes birds, monkeys and donkeys, which have been found to possess antibodies to Bwamba virus.